-I am a doctoral candidate from the Department of Sociology at the University of Texas at Austin.
+I am an assistant professor of the Department of Sociology at the National Taiwan University.

-My research interests are in the areas of race and ethnicity, political participation, immigration, and transnationalism, focusing especially on these issues in relation to contemporary Asian American politics.
+My research interests are in the areas of race and ethnicity, political sociology, immigration, and gender, focusing especially on these issues in relation to contemporary Asian American politics.
+I teach gender, race and ethnicity, and fieldwork methods at NTU.

 You can find my CV here.

-My book project, Paradoxical Politics: Organizing Asian Americans’ Political Participation in a Southern
+My book project, Asian American Politics Paradox: Organizing Asian Americans’ Political Participation in a Southern

 Metropolis, details how the entrenched racial politics in